hashicorp/vault/website/source/docs/auth/aws.html.md

 entry must not only be expired, but be past expiration by the amount of time dictated by the safety buffer in order to actually remove the entry.

+Additionally, the backend performs has a periodic function that does the tidying of both blacklist role tags and whitelist identities.
+This periodic tidying is activated by default and will have a safety buffer of 72 hours.
+This can be configured via `config/tidy/blacklist/roletag` and `config/tidy/whitelist/identity` endpoints.

 ### Varying Public Certificates

 The AWS public certificate which contains the public key used to verify the